sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 01-05-2018

+- http://blog.isquaredsoftware.com/2018/03/redux-not-dead-yet/ I'm barely following the react scene nowaydays, and "Redux - Not Dead Yet!"
+Seems some FUD was spread.

 # 30-04-2018

 - https://dzone.com/articles/understanding-sunmiscunsafe Demystifying java's Unsafe